 Reaching each of those individuals requires a very different plan.
 How can the university extend their initial engagement to the deepest relationship possible?
 Or, as described in the sports business book, The Elusive Fan, how can we move customers up the seven stages of “The Fan Involvement Ladder,” from “indifferent” to “insider” and ultimately to “ensnared.”

 To grow somebody up that ladder, we have to understand who they are – holistically and at a high level.
 Not just in isolated chunks.
 To do that, we can deploy a data warehouse along with an analytics program, providing a comprehensive view of all fan interactions – through a single lens.
-A strong CRM system can then coordinate constituent connections across multiple departments, streamlining and optimizing every customer contact, and increasing revenues.
+A strong data management platform or CRM system can then coordinate constituent connections across multiple departments, streamlining and optimizing every customer contact, and increasing revenues.

 Some schools have begun dabbling with software platforms and tools, either on their own or by hiring consultants.
 They typically take a one-off approach, addressing singular needs like handling donations, or selling tickets and merchandise.

 And while these singular platforms perform critical tasks on campus, they don’t address customers over their entire lifecycle.
 They also miss the bigger opportunity to work together, with data that has been aggregated, cleaned, and structured to be consumed by other systems.